Shangamesh2805/HeartDiseasePrediction/README.md

 # Heart Disease Prediction

-In this model we have predicted the risk of heart disease based on real dataset that we got from a medical university chennai.
+In this model we have predicted the risk of heart disease based on realtime dataset that we have got from a medical university chennai.

 **DATASET**